 As a scientist you’re part of an effort to do something that is universally good, says Awanis Azizan who came to AUT as an international student from Malaysia to study a PhD in marine biology.

 “The work I’m involved in is not just good for certain people or for my family or community, but it’s good for us all; and that includes all life forms.
 My research deals with really important issues like the effect of climate change on shellfish health, and the impact that has on the aquaculture industry.

 “I only have so many heartbeats left, and I want them to go towards ameliorating the negative changes brought about by humanity’s actions.
-I know this sounds ambitious, but I’m a strong-willed person and want to focus on research that addresses the world’s most pressing issues and that is undeniably for the greater good.
-Once I complete my PhD, I envision working closely with environmental defence agencies and policymakers.”
+I know this sounds ambitious, but I’m a strong-willed person and want to focus on research that addresses the world’s most pressing issues and that is undeniably for the greater good.”

 Making a difference to marine life

 For her doctoral research Awanis is investigating the impact environmental factors have on the Green-lipped mussel, a species that is extremely important to New Zealand’s aquaculture industry.
 Her PhD is funded by a scholarship from the Malaysian government and supervised by Professor Andrea C. Alfaro.

 “My research focuses on the biological functions and molecular mechanisms involved in New Zealand Green-lipped mussels in response to environmental influences like summer mortalities and pathogen co-infection.
 I’m also interested in developing new tools for assessing mussel health and identifying mechanisms of disease and resistance.

 “This research programme is not for the non-committed!
 But if you are optimistic, believe that this is a meaningful pursuit, don't mind being part of a ‘movement’, enjoy complex challenges and respect the many different systems for valuing nature, oceans and its inhabitants, then go for it.”